 After establishing a connection between the SSH server and the client, the data is encrypted before being transmitted.
 This encryption is based on some parameters that are already negotiated during the setup.
 During the negotiation, both the client and the server agree on an encryption algorithm for generating the encryption key.
-In addition, the traffic between both parties is protected using the standard industrial encryption algorithms.
-Also, SSH uses hash algorithms for ensuring the integrity of the transferred data.
+In addition, the traffic between both parties is protected using standard industrial encryption algorithms.
+Also, SSH uses hash algorithms to ensure the integrity of the transferred data.

 People are also reading: